ZealousGeneticist/cartogene/README.md

     + "-g", "--organism"
     + *Integer value*
     + *Description*: This integer value is the ID for the organism you wish to search by.
 By default, it uses the one for humans (`9606`).
-        + At this time, only one organism can be specified.
 + **Omniscience Specific Single-Data-File Tester**
     + "-t", "--test"
     + *Bool value*